 Busitalia guarantees information through at least the following channels:

 The Company regularly updates information on the service.
-Public timetables may be changed without notice for reasons beyond the company's control (weather conditions, unauthorised events, accidents, traffic, etc.).
+Service hours may be subject to changes without prior notice, due to unforeseeable causes beyond the company's control (weather conditions, unauthorised events, accidents, road traffic, etc.).
+Travel times and, consequently, arrival times, as stated and disseminated, may be subject to significant variations during rush hours.

-Where expressly indicated, connecting services will wait up to 10 minutes after their departure time for delayed feeder services, if necessary.
+Where expressly indicated, connecting services may delay their departure up to 10 minutes for incoming connections.

-All changes, both permanent and temporary, to the service schedule can be consulted on the company website www.fsbusitalia.it.
+Any permanent or temporary changes to the service timetables are available on the company website www.fsbusitalia.it.

-Passengers are required to obtain a ticket (single ticket or travel pass) before boarding the vehicle, validating it at the appropriate ticket validators or, for dematerialised tickets (online channel, SMS ticketing and smartphone apps), following the rules of the specific channel.
+Passengers are required to obtain a valid ticket (single-journey or season ticket) before boarding the vehicle, and validate it at the ticket machines or, for digital tickets (online, SMS ticketing or smartphone app), smartphones), according to the rules of the specific channel.

-Once validated, tickets and travel passes are personal, non-transferable and must be kept intact for their entire period of validity, in accordance with the validation rules set out and referred to in this document.
-The ticket must be shown at every inspection carried out by authorised personnel.
+After validation, single-journey and season tickets are personal, non-transferable and must be kept intact for their entire period of validity, according to the validation rules set out and referred to in this document.
+You need to show your ticket every time the personnel in charge requests it.

-The journey is deemed to be completed after the vehicle is left or at the end of the period of validity indicated on the ticket.
+The journey ends once you get off the vehicle, or at the end of the validity period stated on the ticket.

-For information on available tickets, please refer to the dedicated pages on the fsbusitalia.it website:
+For information on tickets, please refer to the respective 'Tickets and Fares' section on fsbusitalia.it website:

 7.1.
 General standards

-Before boarding, passengers are required to purchase a ticket at ticket offices, authorised shops and, where available, through self-service machines, online channels, mobile phones (SMS ticketing), smartphone apps or contactless payment on board.
-The official sales channels are published on fsbusitalia.it portal, in the “Ticket shops” section of the fsbusitalia.it website:
+Passengers are required to purchase a ticket before boarding the vehicles, at ticket offices, partner points of sale, or, wherever applicable, through self-service units, online channels, mobile phones (SMS ticketing), smartphone apps, and with contactless cards on board.
+Official sales channels are published on fsbusitalia.it portal, in the “Ticket shops” section of:

-On-board sales are carried out by the driver/personnel; these are subject to limitations dictated by the requirements of safety, regularity of the service and availability of seats, and are therefore of an ancillary nature.
-The inability to purchase tickets on board does not exempt passengers from the penalties imposed on those without a valid ticket.
+On-board sales are carried out by the driver/personnel; these are subject to limitations dictated by the requirements of safety and regularity of the service, and are therefore of an ancillary nature.
+The impossibility of purchasing a ticket on board does not exempt passengers without a valid ticket from any applicable sanctions.

-Tickets are not sold on board the Padua tram or the Orvieto funicular.
+On-board sales are not available on the Padua tram and the Orvieto funicular.

-Tickets are sold on board directly by the driver/personnel with the following restrictions:
+A ticket is sold on-board directly by the driver/personnel with the following restrictions:

-On local urban and extra-urban public transport services, tickets are sold on board with a surcharge, except in the cases specified in the following paragraph.
+In urban and inter-city local public transport services, tickets are sold on board with a surcharge, except in those cases specified below.

 7.2.2.
-Purchase of tickets on board without surcharge on other services
+Ticket purchase on board without surcharge on other services

-On market/link services, the surcharge on tickets sold on board does not apply.
+The fare surcharge on tickets sold on board does not apply on market/link services.

 7.3.
 Replacement of damaged tickets